jnoms/SAT/README.md

 `sat.py aln_ecod_purity` - This takes in a cluster file and the alignments between the cluster members and the ECOD HMM database and counts, for each ECOD level, the number of members per cluster.

 ## Sequence-focused
 `sat.py seq_chunk` - Splits a fasta file into overlapping or non-overlapping chunks.

+## Plotting-focused
+`sat.py plot_pae` - Plots the colabfold PAE scores json file.

 # SAT struc_get_domains
 Extract separate domain structures from a predicted structure.